 The first poo is verifiable postpartum event.
 Do you really want to birth a 4-day old food baby while your stitches are still new?
 This is simply not something you should have to worry about at this moment in your life.

 To make this experience easier, you’ll want:

 - Dulcolax (stool softener, NOT laxative), 1 daily from birth

 - Tucks Medicated Cooling pads (or standard issue toilet paper)

 - A small box/foot stool

 When you finally get the urge to do the deed, take pad-like quantity of tucks (or wet a healthy amount of folded toilet paper) and gently press against your stitches and zen out and do your thang.
 The counter pressure will help relieve (or eliminate, in my case) the feeling of your stitching being pulled apart as the skin moves around.
-Sometimes elevating one or both feet helps, so maybe disgracing your giant dictionary might be worth it.
+Elevating one or both feet helps, so disgracing your giant dictionary is worth it.
 Remember, zen out.
 You won’t be pinteresting through this one.

 The First Menstrual Cycle

 Have you ever performed the following Google search: “Am I just casually bleeding to death?”

 If so, congrats, you’re on your first menstrual cycle after birth.
 It’s much like someone stabbed you in the uterus without you realizing it.
 Or maybe that a small human leapt out of your uterus recently, either or.
 While normally I suffer under the wrath of cramps I had none for this little event.